-In this article we'll describe the easiest way to export Google Alerts and Google Scholar emails to a spreadsheet using Parseur.
-It only takes 2 minutes!
+In this article, we'll describe the easiest way to export Google Alerts and Google Scholar emails to a spreadsheet using Parseur in only five steps!
 You can also use this approach to export alerts to any application or database.

 Google Alerts are awesome but export is a problem

-Google.com Alerts is a powerful (and free!) business intelligence tool for monitoring an industry, a reputation or a competitor.
-Its ease of use make it a must have for any company that wants to keep on top of the latest trends in its market.
+Google.com Alerts is a powerful (and free!) business intelligence tool for monitoring an industry, reputation, or competitor.
+Its ease of use makes it a must-have for any company that wants to keep on top of the latest trends in its market.
 However, Google doesn't make it easy to export alerts to a spreadsheet.

 In fact, Google doesn't allow you to export alerts as CSV or XLS at all.
-All that Google can do is sending you an email when a new result matches your search criteria.
+All that Google can do is send you an email when a new result matches your search criteria.
 That makes it hard to analyze the data for tracking purposes or to check trends and volumes.
-Especially if you have an alert set on a high volume keyword, you need to put that data in a spreadsheet or database for deeper analysis.
-You may even consider doing machine learning or other Artificial Intelligence approach if your volume is very large.
+Especially if you have an alert set on a high-volume keyword, you need to put that data in a spreadsheet or database for deeper analysis.
+You may even consider doing machine learning or other Artificial Intelligence approaches if your volume is very large.

-Since google sends you emails, we are going to solve that problem by a mail parser.
-A mail parser is a tool that can convert emails content into workable data.
-So what we're going to do is to use an email parser to transform alert notifications into properly formatted data that we can download as CSV, Excel, or update directly into a Google Sheets or any application.
+Since Google sends you emails, we are going to solve that problem with an email parser.
+A mail parser is a tool that can convert email content into workable data.
+So, what we're going to do is to use an email parser to transform alert notifications into correctly formatted data that we can download as CSV, Excel or update directly into a Google Sheets or any application.

-Parseur is an email that comes packed with a ready-made template for Google Alerts as well as Google Scholar Alerts.
+Parseur is a document extraction software that comes packed with a ready-made template for Google Alerts as well as Google Scholar Alerts.
 Let's see how it works!

 If you don't have an account already, create a Parseur account.
 Parseur is totally and forever free for a limited number of emails sent per month.

-Step 3: Forward your Search Alerts to your mailbox
+Step 3: Forward your Google Alerts to your mailbox

 On the next screen, Parseur will ask you to forward your first Alert email.

-Click on the copy-to-clipboard button to the right of the email address to it.
+Click on the copy-to-clipboard button to the right of the email address to copy it.

 Go to your Gmail inbox and forward one of your Google search alerts to your Parseur mailbox (paste the email address you just copied into the To field)

-Go back to Parseur, and wait for the email to arrive (it usually takes less than 10 seconds).
+Go back to Parseur and wait for the email to arrive (it usually takes less than ten seconds).

 Click on Check result to see the extracted data.

-Parseur extract the following information from each alert email:
+Parseur extracts the following information from each alert email:

 - the name of the Website